Baton Rouge Criminal Defense Attorney

 Like many things in criminal law, the answer is that it depends.

-Depending on the criminal offense, the amount of time that’s passed, and your outcome in court, it may be possible for an expungement attorney in Baton Rouge, LA to guide you through the process of obtaining an expungement, and move on with your life.
+Depending on the criminal offense, the amount of time that’s passed, and your outcome in court, it may be possible for a Baton Rouge expungement lawyer to guide you through the process of obtaining an expungement and move on with your life.
 However, not everyone is eligible for an expungement.

 - Violent crimes, including any homicides, aggravated assault, manslaughter, or domestic abuse battery